 will be rebilled for your registration fees.

-- If you are registering before your 2013-2014 FAFSA has been processed, you will need to apply for the BOGW on a separate application.
+- If you are registering before your 2014-2015 FAFSA has been processed, you will need to apply for the BOGW on a separate application.
 This application is available online or in the Financial Aid Office on the San Jacinto or Menifee campuses.
 Must show proof of income.
+If you filed taxes in 2013, or if you are a dependent student and your parents filed taxes in 2013, please submit 2013 tax return transcripts from the IRS.

-- If you register for classes after your FAFSA has been processed, you may not need to apply separately for the BOGW.
+- If you register for classes after your FAFSA has been processed, you will not need to apply separately for the BOGW.
 It will be included in your Financial Aid Award Notification Letter.

 Exception Note: If you received a BOGW "C" award and you are applying to the EOPS or CALWORKS programs at MSJC, you may still wish to complete the separate BOGW application (in addition to the FAFSA) if you or your parents are receiving cash assistance from TANF/CalWorks, SSI/SSP, or General Assistance.